miquelladeboer/aml-mlops-workshop/labs/06_datasets.md

 Now that we have preprocessed our data and have it in readable csv files, we want to upload the files to the Datastore by refactoring the script `ingest_data.py`.

+2. Import the requited libraries
+    ```
+    from azureml.core import Workspace, Datastore
+    from azureml.core.authentication import AzureCliAuthentication
+    ```
-2. Define a Datastore name
+3. Define a Datastore name
     `datastore_name = 'workspaceblobstore'`
 workspaceblobstore is a Datastore that is by default already avaiable in the Azure ML workspace.

-3. Get existing ML workspace
+4. Get existing ML workspace
     `workspace = Workspace.from_config(auth=AzureCliAuthentication())`

-4. Retrieve an existing datastore in the workspace by name `datastore = Datastore.get(workspace, datastore_name)`
+5. Retrieve an existing datastore in the workspace by name `datastore = Datastore.get(workspace, datastore_name)`

-5. Upload the csv files to the data store
+6. Upload the csv files to the data store
     ```
     # upload files
     datastore.upload(